mindplace/stack-for-yourself/docs/ruby.md

 There's a lot of great Ruby books.
 Below are a few of the greats, and if that's not enough, [there's more here](http://blog.ozim.eu/2016/04/29/books-every-ruby-slash-rails-dev-should-read).

-*[The Well-Grounded Rubyist](https://www.amazon.com/Well-Grounded-Rubyist-David-Black/dp/1933988657)*, by David Black, one of the most in-depth looks at Ruby and programming concepts in general.

-In terms of interactive tutorials, [Ruby Koans](http://rubykoans.com/) is so very good.
-Definitely do it!

 ### Free Ruby books online

 * *[Learn to Program](https://pine.fm/LearnToProgram/)*, by Chris Pine, particularly accessible if you're a complete beginner.